Ever stood in the grocery aisle, hoisin sauce in one hand, soy sauce in the other, and thought, "What on earth is the difference?" We've been there.

 Soy sauce is often used as a seasoning sauce for stir-fries or added to soups for depth of flavor.

-Distinguishing between the two commonly used sauces, Hoisin and Soy, depends on their unique flavor profile and taste.
+Distinguishing between the two commonly used sauces, Hoisin and Soy, depends on their unique flavor and taste - for a similar look at labeling and sensory differences see extract vs flavor comparison explained.

 While soy sauce has a savory umami flavor, Hoisin is slightly sweeter and has an earthy tang from fermented soybeans.